 Insect Repellant Clothing

-Mosquito coils can also be effective around your campsite.
+Mosquito coils can also be useful around your campsite.
 The pyrethrum-infused coils emit a repelling scent and smoke.
 A few coils placed strategically can help decrease the mosquitos.

 Mosquito Head Net

 The trusty head neat is efficient for intense bug storms and are especially nice for hiking and fishing.

 When all else fails, the clothing, the repellant, candles, coils, and lanterns just won’t keep the bugs away, consider a screen room.
 These tents are designed to protect you from the bugs, while still allowing you to enjoy the outdoors.
 A screen room is basically a tent with screen walls.
 The bugs stay away, and you can hang out outside.